 Room vacancies: If a vacancy occurs during the academic year, the remaining occupant has three class days in which to inform Student Affairs, in writing, of the desired new occupant of the room.
 After this time, Student Affairs reserves the right to assign a new roommate without prior notification.
-If at the beginning of a semester space is needed for the assignment of students not yet housed, Student Affairs will assign a new occupant as required.
+If a bedroom space is needed for the assignment of a student, Student Affairs will assign a new occupant to empty beds or empty rooms as needed.
 Students are prohibited from subleasing or renting college rooms or beds to protect residence and the community from exposure to safety and security risks.